 • Portfolio Help

-• The portfolio is an important piece of the application.
-Parsons School of Design and Parsons Paris assess portfolios based on the technical and conceptual abilities displayed in the work.
+• The portfolio is an essential piece of the application and the scholarship consideration process.
+Parsons School of Design and Parsons Paris assess portfolios on the basis of the technical and conceptual abilities displayed in the work.
+This page provides tips to help you prepare your portfolio submission to Parsons.

-The portfolio should be a reflection of who you are.
-Personal and conceptual work is preferred over generic assignments.
-Like the personal essay, this is a way to introduce yourself to our committee.
+There is no one-size-fits-all portfolio!
+The portfolio should reflect who you are.
+Personal and conceptual work is preferred over generic pieces.
+Like the personal essay, the portfolio is a way to introduce yourself to our committee.

 Ask yourself: